 Jane has always loved the sea and although she lives in the Yorkshire Dales she is particularly drawn to the North East coast of Yorkshire and Northumberland.
 This coastline is where she gets her inspiration for the historical crime and romance novels she writes and, as she has always loved history, she finds the research particularly satisfying.

 When she isn’t walking on Sandsend beach with her dog Scout, a Patterdale “Terrorist”, she is to be found in her favourite coffee shop gazing out to sea and dreaming up her next plot.
-Jane is currently writing a historical saga series again set on the North East coast beginning in 1765.
-The first two books are being edited at the moment; My Constant Lady and The Turning Tides.
-Look out for My Constant Lady in 2020.
+Jane’s current historical saga series is again set on the North East coast beginning in 1765.

 Never the Twain is a stand alone novel set in Victorian Whitby and is a twin tale of jealousy and betrayal, love and murder.
 A dark blend of Gothic romance and murder.
 The Reynolds seafaring saga, My Constant Lady, The Turning Tides and Safe Harbour are all out now.
 Buy on Amazon